Discover SIDI’s new 2024 Social and Environmental Report

 On the strength of these results, the FEFISOL II fund aims to close a second closing with new investors by the end of the year.

-Discover the new 2022 Annual Report
+Discover the new 2022 Business Report

 Vignette RA EN 2022